nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Steps 1a1 - 1a2 are repeated until a valid format for the date is given.
       Use case resumes from step 2.

+**Use case 9: Check which students should be present for the class**

+**MSS**

+1. Tutor views his schedule
+2. TutorAid displays the schedule
+3. Tutor identifies the session to check for students
+4. Tutor views the list of students in that session
+5. TutorAid displays the list of students in the session

+   Use case ends.

+**Extensions**

+* 1a.
+Invalid view schedule command syntax

+    * 1a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.

+    * 1a2.
+Tutor re-enters the command.

+      Steps 1a1-1a2 are repeated until the syntax entered is correct.
+Use case resumes from step 2.

+* 4a.
+Invalid view session students command syntax

+    * 4a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.

+    * 4a2.
+Tutor re-enters the command.

+      Steps 4a1-4a2 are repeated until the syntax entered is correct.
+Use case resumes from step 5.

 **Use case 10: Reset payment status for all students at the end of the month**